pstroe/chartering-new-realms-2024/chapter8.md

   image_size=(img_height, img_width),
   batch_size=batch_size)
 ```
-Simularry as for the training there will be data for validation.
+Similarly as for the training there will be data for validation.
 This code should output that are found 3104 files belonging to 4 classes.
 Using 620 files for validation.
 ```
 val_ds = tf.keras.preprocessing.image_dataset_from_directory(